Mitigation of limit cycle oscillations in a turbulent thermoacoustic system via delayed acoustic self-feedback: Results and Discussion

 \subsection{Route from thermoacoustic instability to the state of suppression}

 In Fig.~\ref{fig2a}, we show a representative time series of the acoustic pressure fluctuations under the influence of an optimal delayed acoustic self-feedback induced using a coupling tube of length $L_{\text{c}} = 1400$ mm and an internal diameter of $d_{\text{c}} = 25.4$ mm.
-Prior to the initiation of feedback, we observe limit cycle oscillations with a root-mean-square (RMS) value of $p^\prime_{0,\text{rms}}=4390$ Pa and a frequency of $164$ Hz in the combustor.
-The subscript $0$ in $p^\prime_{0,\text{rms}}$ indicates the state of thermoacoustic instability.
-The application of delayed acoustic self-feedback causes a reduction in the RMS value of the limit cycle oscillations to about $p^\prime_{\text{rms}}=230$ Pa, where the acoustic pressure fluctuations exhibit aperiodic oscillations during the state of amplitude death.
-The RMS value of acoustic pressure fluctuations is $120 \pm 50$ Pa during the stable operation.
-The removal of delayed acoustic self-feedback at around $t = 7.6$ second revives the limit cycle oscillations, and the combustor returns to the original state of thermoacoustic instability.
+Prior to the initiation of feedback, we observe LCOs with a root-mean-square (RMS) value of $p^\prime_{0,\text{rms}}=4390$ Pa and a frequency of $164$ Hz in the combustor.
+The subscript $0$ in $p^\prime_{0,\text{rms}}$ indicates the state of thermoacoustic instability in the absence of delayed acoustic self-feedback.
+The application of delayed acoustic self-feedback causes a maximum reduction in the RMS value of the LCOs to about $p^\prime_{\text{rms}}=230$ Pa, where the acoustic pressure fluctuations exhibit chaotic oscillations.
+We refer to this state of complete suppression of thermoacoustic instability in a turbulent combustor as amplitude death \cite{reddy2000dynamics}.
+We emphasize that the turbulent combustor is not perfectly silent during its stable state of operation, where we notice $p^\prime_{0,\text{rms}} = 120 \pm 50$ Pa.
+Hence, we do not have a near 100\% reduction in the RMS value of acoustic pressure fluctuations during the state of amplitude death as that observed in laminar thermoacoustic systems \cite{srikanth2021selfcoupling}.
+The removal of delayed acoustic self-feedback at around $t = 7.6$ s revives the LCOs, and the combustor returns to the original state of thermoacoustic instability.